Falkland Island Cruises & Luxury Expeditions

 An expedition cruise to the Falkland Islands would only be complete with learning about its diverse History, from its first sighting in 1592 to the 1982 conflict with Argentina.

-Our hand-picked Falkland Island cruises are selected by our team of experts on small modern expedition ships with outstanding levels of comfort and a small, intimate group size.
+Our hand-picked Falkland Island cruises are selected by our team of experts and take place on small, modern expedition ships.
+These ships offer outstanding levels of comfort and a small, intimate group size.

 Led by an expert team of guides and naturalists, our Falkland Islands cruises offer an enriching expedition experience.